RizulGrover/Tech-trends-and-AI-impact-Data-analytics/README.md

 ## 📂 Project Structure

 The repository is organized to reflect a real-world, end-to-end analytics and data engineering workflow.
-Each top-level directory corresponds to a distinct stage in the pipeline, with important subdirectories highlighted to show how responsibilities are separated without overwhelming the reader.

 ```text
 .